 While veteran players will enjoy the return of Dante and Nero’yles, V offers a unique alternative, with his arsenal consisting of creature-summoning spells.
 If you enjoy chaining together flashy combos and watching your score meter rise, DMC 5 may be the perfect game for you.

 Developer: Warhorse Studios – Platform: Xbox One | PC

 Kingdom Come: Deliverance is a story-driven action RPG set in a medieval open-world.
 You take on the role of Henry, the son of a blacksmith who decides to join a resistance group of combating invading raiders after his parents and village are slaughtered.
 More broadly, the game is set during the Holy Roman Empire following the death of Emperor Charles IV, causing two heirs to wage war over the throne.

 Presented as a realistic medieval sim, Deliverance emphasizes classic survival mechanics such as hunger, thirst, sleep, and hygiene.
 While you won’t find any dragons or magic, Kingdom Come: Deliverance’s medieval-based combat can be immensely rewarding once you make it past the steep learning curve.

 Halo: The Master Chief Collection

-When the Master Chief Collection first launched back in 2014, it was littered with a number of game-breaking bugs.
-For the past five years, 343 Industries has been slowly getting things to run more smoothly.
-With a number of updates that address matchmaking and gameplay issues, as well as some quality of life improvements to the classic games, MCC is better than ever in 2019.
+When the Master Chief Collection first launched back in 2014, it was littered with several game-breaking bugs.
+For the past five years, 343 Industries has been working hard to make the collection run more smoothly.
+With some updates that address matchmaking and gameplay issues, as well as some quality of life improvements to the classic games, the MCC is in a much better state in 2020.